 During the skin renewal process, the old cells slowly move upwards to the surface and shed to give way to a fresh new skin layer.
 However, some epidermal cells (on top) move downwards and multiply instead of sloughing off.
 These obstinate cells then create a wall around them, essentially what an epidermoid cyst is.

 Epidermoid cysts typically occur when hair follicles are infected or inflamed due to damage-causing scrapes or wounds.
 These non-cancerous bumps secrete a yellow, thick liquid called keratin, a fibrous protein in our hair and nails.
-When the cysts rupture, this substance comes out, emitting a foul, cheesy odor.
+When the cysts rupture, this substance emits a foul, cheesy odor.

 Although these cysts are generally harmless, they may turn into skin cancer in rare cases.